fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 #### 3.4.6.
 Basemap description

-Display the basemap description text set in the config. if the text is long, the basemap element will expand vertically to accommodate the entire description.
+Display the basemap description text set in the config.
+If the text is long, the basemap element will expand vertically to accommodate the entire description.

 ### 3.5.
 Geo search